Messy Hair Problems? Here's How You Can Make Any Style Buhaghag-Proof

 If you’ve had chemical treatments, use a moisturizing shampoo daily to prevent frizz.
 Sunsilk Smooth and Manageable Shampoo contains five flower essences that make hair smoother and more manageable.

 When styling your hair, tame frizz with a humidity-resistant hairspray.
 TRESemmé Compressed Micro Mist Smooth Hold reduces frizz with a 24-hour touchable finish.
 It comes in a micro-mist formula that emits 50% less gas, and deep coverage throughout.
-You can use this to make soft waves on a short bob or a sleek ponytail with long hair.
+You can use this to make or a sleek ponytail with long hair.
 The possibilities are endless, but thankfully, frizz is not.